 Tracking and measuring treasury KPIs helps your organization:

 - Gain needed control.
 Treasuries are responsible for high-value, time-critical transactions that can be pretty complex in nature.
 Missing a payment or making decisions based on inaccurate data can affect your entire organization in drastic ways.

 - Reduce risk.
 One of treasury’s core functions is to manage financial risks, such as foreign exchange, interest rates, liquidity risk, and counterparty and operational risks.
 Fortunately, established metrics are available for market risks, whereas operational and credit risks are a bit harder and more involved to measure.

 - Optimize processes.
 Before managing a process, you need to know the process’s inputs and outputs.
 With this information, you can develop metrics that monitor how well specific operational processes performed, which helps your organization determine whether or not a process needs re-engineering.

 - Demonstrate value to leadership.
-Treasuries are generally under-resourced, and often this is due to their inability to demonstrate their value to the organization.
-By actively measuring treasury performance, senior executives can grow to realize its value and provide the resources required to support the function correctly.
+Treasuries are generally under-resourced, often due to their inability to demonstrate their value to the organization.
+By actively measuring treasury performance, senior executives can grow to realize its value and provide the resources, like new treasury management software to support the function correctly.

 Strategic vs. Tactical Treasury KPIs

 There are two types of KPIs: strategic and tactical.